krigjo25/console-games-cs/README.md

 - If you guess correctly, you gain a point and the difficulty increases.
 - If you guess incorrectly, you lose a life.

-## Contributing
-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.
+Based on level the difficulty may vary, but the user gets a hint if the user types in a less or greater than answer.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the No License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact

 For any questions or suggestions, please open an issue or contact the me at [e-mail](mailto:krigjo25@outlook.com).